 Sculpture, along with paintings, holds the center-stage in the Louisiana Museum of Modern Art.
 The sculpture garden opens up beautiful views of the Sound over to Sweden.
 Like everything else in the museum, a harmony between art, architecture and the surrounding landscape was one of the major thoughts behind the designing of the park.
 Some of the major works in the sculpture garden include Landscape Figure 5 by Henry Moore, Richard Serra’s Gate in Slugten and George Trakas’ Self Crossing.
-The last two are actually site specific works, created with the place and its surrounding environment in mind.
+The last two actually site-specific works, created with the place and its surrounding environment in mind.

 The Wessel-Bagge Collection

-The Wessel-Bagge Collection of pre-Columbian art is one of the major attractions of the museum these days.
+The Wessel-Bagge collection of pre-Columbian art is one of the major attractions of the museum these days.
 This personal collection by Danish art collector, dancer and choreographer Niels Wessel Bagge was bequeathed to the museum by the Wessel Bagge Foundation in 2001.
 There are about 400 items in the entire collection.

 The Children’s Wing is a unique activity area in the Louisiana Museum that gives it an air of originality.
-This three story building is just the kind of place that the children want to express their creative skills.
+This three-story building is just the kind of place that the children want to express their creative skills.
 Materials are available in the children’s corner to help the kids express themselves creatively.
 Even adults can take part in some creative pursuit using the materials that are available in the workshops.